chiragjoshi-devloper/english_improvement_tool/README.md

 This software enables users to engage in text or voice conversations on various topics and provides feedback on their English fluency and grammar based on the interaction.

 ## audio file to text file ##
-dependencies - SpeechRecognition , pydub and ffmpeg
+dependencies - SpeechRecognition and ffmpeg

 so we need to record voice in wave format